rgreen0502/liftoff-assignments/P3-Project_Planning/README.md

 (Include at least 3 wireframes here, adding images or files to your the repository as necessary.
 Format them as a bulleted/unordered list with links to the files.)

-* frame 1   P3-Project_Planning/frame 1.JPG
+* frame 1
 * frame 2
 * frame 3
 * frame 4
 * frame 5

+ I couldn't figure out how to put links to the photos with the list.
+They are uploaded to the repo and you can click on them above.

 ### Project Tracker